 There are two designated time slots for the adoration of the Blessed Sacrament at Our Lady of Lourdes Church:

-7-8pm every Thursday: Time for quiet prayer.
-Christians of other traditions and people of good will are welcome to join our parishioners in silent prayer
+7pm every Thursday: Quiet prayer for about 30 minutes.
+Christians of other traditions and people of good will are welcome to join our parishioners in silent prayer.

-10am every Saturday: After 9.30 Holy Mass, the Blessed Sacrament is exposed in the monstrance for public adoration.
+10am every Saturday during Lent: After 9.30 Holy Mass, the Blessed Sacrament is exposed in the monstrance for public adoration.
 There is benediction after meditation of the Holy Rosary and confession.

 Please read the following extract from the Catechism of the Catholic Church.

 1378.
 In the liturgy of the Mass we express our faith in the real presence of Christ under the species of bread and wine by, among other ways, genuflecting or bowing deeply as a sign of adoration of the Lord.
 "The Catholic Church has always offered and still offers to the sacrament of the Eucharist the cult of adoration, not only during Mass, but also outside of it, reserving the consecrated hosts with the utmost care, exposing them to the solemn veneration of the faithful, and carrying them in procession."